-- 6. Before configuring a Long Range PHY, you must adjust the selected radio profile for the project.
+- Before configuring a Long Range PHY, you must adjust the selected radio profile for the project.
 On the Navigation Panel, click Protocol Configuration.
 You should see the General Settings and Channel Overview cards open in the editor window on the right. - 7.
 On the General Settings card, click the Select radio profile drop-down field, and select Long Range Profile.

-- On the Select radio PHY field, choose one of the predefined long range configurations, keeping the following guidance in mind: - For 434-490 MHz boards, select a 434 MHz config. - For 868-915 MHz boards, select a 915 MHz config. - Please note that Silicon Labs typical radio boards have a +/- 10ppm crystal as a reference.
-Refer to PHY config XO tolerances in Table 1-1.
-PHY Configuration Options on the Long Range Profile above to verify support for your preferred PHY using two (2) +/- 10ppm radio boards (+/- 20ppm combined).
-If your PHY of choice requires tighter tolerance, use the TCXO-equipped radio boards listed in Table 1-2.
-Radio Boards with TCXO.
+- 8. On the Select radio PHY field, choose one of the predefined long range configurations, keeping the following guidance in mind: - For 434-490 MHz boards, select a 490 MHz config. - For 868-915 MHz boards, select a 915 MHz config.

-- 9. Enable the Customized switch, to allow fine tuning of the selected PHY config. - 10.
+- 9. Enable the Customized switch to allow fine tuning of the selected PHY config. - 10.
 On the Operational Frequency card, set the Base Channel Frequency according to your planned operating band. - 11.
+On the Crystal card, set the XO frequency. - 12.
 On the Other settings card, you have the option to override the data rate selection and/or to enable FEC.

-(Note: On an EFR32, enabling FEC doubles the number of transmitted symbols, but does not automatically adjust the data rate.
+(Note: On an EFR32, enabling FEC doubles the number of transmitted symbols after the sync word, but does not automatically adjust the data rate.
 To retain the original (before enabling FEC) effective throughput with FEC, you must manually select a doubled data rate.)

-12. Build the project by clicking the hammer toolbar button.

-13. Once built, flash the generated hex file to the target by right-clicking the project name.hex file in the "GNU ARM v7.2.1 - Debug" folder, and selecting Flash to Device...
+- 13. Build the project by clicking the hammer toolbar button. - 14.
+Once built, flash the generated hex file to the target by right-clicking the project name.hex file in the "GNU ARM v7.2.1 Debug" folder, and selecting Flash to Device...

-14. The Flash Programmer will open.
+15. The Flash Programmer will open.
 Click Program to download the code to the target.

-15. Now flash the same .hex file to your second radio board.
+16. Now flash the same .hex file to your second radio board.
 Select the other WSTK mainboard as the target device, and click Program.

-4 Measured Performance of the Long Range PHYs
+4 Measured Performance of the Long Range PHYs on FG23